 Last updated: 12 July 2019

 This page should be cited as:

-Department of Environment and Science, Queensland (2019) Intertidal high energy over consolidated substrate, WetlandInfo website, accessed 13 April 2023.
+Department of Environment, Science and Innovation, Queensland (2019) Intertidal high energy over consolidated substrate, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/aquatic-ecosystems-natural/estuarine-marine/descriptions/23/